borbware/unity-basics-course/gamedev/gameindustry.md

     * Courses in Game Design

+## Learn how to make good games

+* Play games
+  * Play good games
+  * Play bad games
+  * Take notes
+* Learn from those who know
+  * Watch GDC lectures
+  * Watch GMTK
+  * Watch Tim Rogers

 ## In a nutshell

 * Find out what you want to make, and make it
 * Share your creations with others as soon as possible
-* Play games by others as much as possible
 * Participate in game jams, online and in-person
+* Play games by others
+* Talk to said others about the games they made
 * Don't overwork yourself
 * Have fun